Windwalker Monk PvP Rotation and Playstyle (Shadowlands / 9.0.2)

 Flying Serpent Kick can be useful if you have taken the

 Ride the Wind PvP talent.
-This helps with getting around pillars to get away from enemies.
+Even without the PvP talent, this helps with getting around pillars to get away from enemies.

 Macros